ilscarlson05-pixel/store-revenue-segmentation-sql/README.md

 GROUP BY store_category
 ORDER BY store_category;

+ Explanation;

+1.First, we calculate how much money each store made in 2023.

+2.We use information from both the sales and store tables to get the numbers we need.

+3.Then, we divide stores into categories based on their size (small, medium, large) and revenue (low or high).
+Online stores are grouped separately.

+4.For each category, we add up all the revenue and figure out what percentage of the total revenue it represents.

+5.Finally, we show the results grouped by store category so it’s easy to compare.

 ## 📊 Revenue by Store Category
 A table showing the store category, total net revenue, and percentage contribution for each store category in 2023.
 ![Category_Revenue png](https://github.com/user-attachments/assets/78016712-1685-4f50-b93c-cd97fbb593ac)